AdobeDocs/campaign-classic.en/help/reporting/using/processing-a-report.md

 # Use an analysis report{#processing-a-report}

-## Saving an analysis report {#saving-an-analysis-report}
+## Save an analysis report {#saving-an-analysis-report}

 If you have the appropriate rights, you can save an analysis report created from a template or export it in Excel, PDF, or OpenOffice format.

 To save your report, click **[!UICONTROL Save]** and give your report a label.

 Select **[!UICONTROL Also save data]** if you wish to create a history of your report and see the values of the report at the time of saving.
-For more on this, refer to [Archiving analysis reports](#archiving-analysis-reports).
+For more on this, refer to [Archive analysis reports](#archiving-analysis-reports).

 The **[!UICONTROL Share this report]** option allows other operators to access the report.